Skip to content

 Clojure expressionsλ︎

-Clojure is mostly written with "expressions", a lists of elements inside parentheses, (), separated by space characters.
+Clojure is written with "expressions", a lists of elements inside parentheses, (), separated by space characters.

 Clojure evaluates the first element in an expression as a function call.
 Additional elements in the expression are passed as value arguments to the called function.